ansgarwiechers/pat/README.md

            -d       Disable the Puppet agent.
            -e       Enable the Puppet agent.
+           -E ENV   Use the given Puppet environment (optional).
            -f       Force agent run when the agent is disabled or force replacement of an already existing disable reason.
            -n       Do a dry-run (noop).
            -r       Run agent after enabling it.
            -s       Show agent status.
+           -t TIME  Agent timeout in seconds (optional).
+Abort Puppet agent run if it doesn't finish within the given time frame.
            -u NAME  Name to display along with disable reason.
 The parameter is mandatory unless the environment variable ADMIN_NAME is defined.
                     If both the parameter and the environment variable are set, the